 The best dashboard platforms do two things very well:

-Before we talk about dashboard design principles, let’s check out some of your dashboard software options during this consideration phase:
+Before we talk about dashboard design principles, let’s check out some of your dashboard software options:

-Geckoboard, is one of the leading dashboard platforms.
-They integrate with most major data sources, and integrates with Zapier for any that are missed.
+Geckoboard is one of the leading KPI dashboard platforms.
+It integrates with most major data sources and also integrates with Zapier for any that are missed.

 Originally designed for television displays, Geckoboard is perfect for keeping teams on the same page.
 Notable features include: